Back to Scripture Treasury

 "But though we, or an angel from heaven, preach a gospel to you besides that which we have preached to you, let him be anathema." - Galatians 1:8

 That is the point.
 The revealed faith stands above every created messenger.
-No office, no brilliance, no splendor, and no apparent success can authorize a gospel other than the one already handed down.

 This is why the verse matters so much for ecclesial .
 St. Paul does not weaken office.
 He purifies the soul's understanding of office.
 Apostolic is real precisely because it is ministerial.
 It binds the faithful to what God has revealed.
 It does not give any man the power to reverse revelation and still claim obedience in Christ's name.